-The Lithuanian government announced plans to introduce a new state support instrument in order to compensate rent costs for businesses that were affected the most by COVID-19 and the restrictions introduced by the government.
+The Lithuanian government announced plans to introduce a new state support instrument in order to compensate rent costs for businesses that had to completely shut down their activities due to COVID-19 and the restrictions introduced by the Government.

 Landlords, who reduced rent payments to their tenants by at least 30 percent will have the possibility to apply for state subsidies, compensating a maximum of 50 percent of the rent costs.
 State subsidies will be paid during the quarantine period and for another 2 months after the quarantine regime is recalled.
-100 million Euros will be made available from state funds.
+100 million euros will be made available from state funds.
 It is still not clear when these plans will materialize.
+On 28 April a draft law was published, however the draft law is subject to change as it received heavy criticism by various interested parties.
+The final version of the legal act is not expected earlier than 6 May.